 For others, however, this may be an exciting encounter.
-It might provide you with a fresh viewpoint and offer you the opportunity to develop innovative ideas you wouldn’t have considered before.
+It might provide a fresh viewpoint and allow you to develop innovative ideas you wouldn’t have considered before.

 How do you take a day off to focus on your mental health?